devopsgroup-io/catapult/README.md

         2. Create a Personal Access Token at https://cloud.digitalocean.com/settings/applications named "Vagrant" and place the token value at `~/configuration.yml["company"]["digitalocean_personal_access_token"]`
         3. Add your newly created id_rsa.pub from ~/secrets/id_rsa.pub key in https://cloud.digitalocean.com/settings/security named "Vagrant"
 2. **Repositories:**
-    Bitbucket provides free private repositories and GitHub provides an unparalleled social aspect to repositories but costs $25/month for private repositories.
-You will need to sign up for both; if you already have Bitbucket and GitHub accounts you may use them, however, it's best to setup a [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) if you're using Catapult with your team.
+    Bitbucket provides free private repositories and GitHub provides free public repositories, you will need to sign up for both.
+If you already have Bitbucket and GitHub accounts you may use them, however, it's best to setup a [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) if you're using Catapult with your team.
     1. **Bitbucket** sign-up and configuration
         1. Create an account at https://bitbucket.org
             1. Place the username (not the email address) that you used to sign up for Bitbucket at `~/configuration.yml["company"]["bitbucket_username"]`